-Because DCS is now a standalone product, it has the following new features:
+DCS is capable of functioning as a stand-alone product and has the following new features:

-- Its own installation program - Scalable architecture allows it to expand to multiple servers or to a wide area network - Its own management console - Its own configurable administrative notifications - Separate queries for spyware/grayware logs and malware logs
+- Its own installation program - A scalable architecture that can expand to multiple servers or to a wide area network - Management through either Trend Micro Control Manager or through the stand-alone DCS management console - Its own configurable administrative notifications - Separate queries for spyware/grayware logs and malware logs

-Account Management Tool
+Improved Account Management Tool

 DCS provides a Windows-based account management tool to allow IT managers to set the domain/machine administration account password.
-Use this tool to give DCS the access it needs to scan the clients targeted in your network.
+DCS must have administrative privileges for each client in your network in order to scan the clients.
+Use this tool to give DCS the access it needs.